 Plate tectonics is like a modern update to continental drift.
 In the 1960s, scientists discovered plate edges through magnetic surveys of the ocean floor and through the seismic listening networks built to monitor nuclear testing, according to Encyclopedia Britannica.
 Alternating patterns of magnetic anomalies on the ocean floor indicated seafloor spreading, where new plate material is born.
 Magnetic minerals aligned in ancient rocks on continents also showed that the continents have shifted relative to one another.

 What evidence is there for continental drift?

 A map of the continents inspired Wegener's quest to explain Earth's geologic history.
-Trained as a meteorologist, he was intrigued by the interlocking fit of Africa's and South America's shorelines.
-Wegener then assembled an impressive amount of evidence to show that Earth's continents were once connected in a single supercontinent, which he named Pangaea.
+He was intrigued by the interlocking fit of Africa's and South America's shorelines.
+Wegener then assembled an impressive amount of continental drift evidence to show that Earth's continents were once connected in a single supercontinent.

 Wegener knew that fossil plants and animals such as mesosaurs, a freshwater reptile found only in South America and Africa during the Permian period, could be found on many continents.
 He also matched up rock formations on either side of the Atlantic Ocean like puzzle pieces.
 For example, the Appalachian Mountains (United States) and Caledonian Mountains (Scotland) fit together, as do the Karoo strata in South Africa and Santa Catarina rocks in Brazil.

 In fact, plates moving together created the highest mountains in the world, the Himalayans, and the mountains are still growing due to the plates pushing together, even now, according to National Geographic.
 Despite his incredible continental drift evidence, Wegener never lived to see his theory gain wider acceptance.
 He died in 1930 at age 50 just two days after his birthday while on a scientific expedition in Greenland, according to the University of Berkeley.